avalcarcel9/rtapas/README.md

 **Return**:

 A nested `list`.
-Each element in the list contains data from a subject.
+Each element in the list contains subject-level data returned from `tapas_predict`.
-The subject data is a `list` object containing the objects returned from `tapas_predict`.